-Are you focused primarily on short-term goals?
+Are you focused primarily on short-term learning and development goals?
 Are you evaluating one department or the entire company?
 Has a thorny issue in one process prompted you to perform the analysis?
 What, exactly, are you trying to accomplish?

 Your answer to these questions will determine which of the types of training needs analysis best suits your situation.
 Four common types include: